GAM-team/GAM/wiki/GamUpdates.md

 See [Downloads-Installs-GAM7](https://github.com/GAM-team/GAM/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 7.22.03

+Fix backwards compatability bug introduced in 7.22.00 for `gam print users` that changed `suspended` from a field name to a query option; it is now correctly interpreted as a field name.

 ### 7.22.02

 An update to the httplib2 library caused GAM proxy connections to fail; this has been fixed